Type of Journey

 Madhya Pradesh Kala Parishad organizes a week-long dance festival in February and March as well.
 This festival displays the diversity in the various folk dances of India, including Bharatnatyam, Kuchipudi, Odissi, Kathakali, etc.

 Places of Interest:

 Jain temples -The Chandelas in the 10th Century sponsored the construction of not only Hindu but also splendid Jain temples.
-The temples were destroyed during the reign of Mughals and forgotten.
-The ruins were discovered by the British, and the temples were restored to its original grandeur.
-The Jain temple complex consists of Parshwanath temple, Adinath temple, and Ghantai temple.
-The complex also has shops and a museum for the tourists.
+The temples were destroyed during the reign of the Mughals and forgotten.
+The ruins were discovered by the British, and the temples were restored to their original grandeur.
+The Jain temple complex consists of Parshwanath Temple, Adinath Temple, and Ghantai Temple.
+The complex also has shops and a museum for tourists.
 One can also behold the Shantinath Temple, which was built on the ruins of ancient temples.

 What to eat:

 There are cafes and restaurants near the temple complexes which offer all kinds of foods: from local to continental.
-One can enjoy the local tastes in the village of Khajuraho, and the hotels can provide for the specific choices of the tourists.
+One can enjoy the local tastes in the village of Khajuraho, and the hotels can provide specific choices for tourists.

 How to Reach:

 One can opt for the road route from any of the cities near Khajuraho, such as Satna, Jhansi, Bhopal, Gwalior, etc. If one wishes to take the route of the train, one can opt for New Delhi to Khajuraho train, which drops you at Khajuraho station, 5 kilometers away from the city.
 Another such option is from Varanasi to Khajuraho.
 For the air route, one can travel to Indore, Bhopal, Mumbai, or such and travel through the road from there.
 The Khajuraho Airport, 8 kilometers away from the city, is connected to New Delhi and Varanasi now.

 Where to stay: